Casein: A Comprehensive Guide to the Slow-Digesting Protein

-Protein Supplements: When most of us think about protein supplements, we immediately think of whey protein — and for good reason.
-The flip side to whey is casein protein, which is a slow-digesting form that serves as an imperative part of the muscle repair process in addition to promoting long-term muscle gains.
-In this article, we will tell you more about what casein is, its health benefits and when it can be drunk to best affect its powers as well as compare with whey protein — a pair of inseparable friends of not only fitness people or bodybuilders.
+Protein Supplements: When most of us think about protein supplements, we immediately think of whey protein and for good reason.
+The flip side to whey is casein protein, which is a slow digesting form that serves as an imperative part of the muscle repair process in addition to promoting long term muscle gains.
+In this article, we will tell you more about what casein is, its health benefits and when it can be drunk to best affect its powers as well as compare with whey protein a pair of inseparable friends of not only fitness people or bodybuilders.

 What Is Casein Protein?

-Bare nutrition facts: Casein — like whey, casein is a protein from milk (constituting about 80% of the protein in milk) The protein is a phosphoprotein, thus it contains phosphoric acid and can therefore easily bind to calcium and other inorganic minerals.
+Bare nutrition facts: Casein like whey, casein is a protein from milk (constituting about 80% of the protein in milk) The protein is a phosphoprotein, thus it contains phosphoric acid and can therefore easily bind to calcium and other inorganic minerals.
 Casein is distinct as it digests slowly to keep a steady stream of amino acids in your blood respectively, making it perfect for an overnight muscle saver.
+And lastly, when you ingest casein it gels in your stomach and delays the digestive process.
+Because the amino acids reach muscle tissue gradually, instead of immediately, it can be particularly useful for those who need a constant input of protein over several hours i.e. during sleeping or long periods without food.

 Types of Casein